What You’ll Learn in This Article

 Diagnosing Nutrient Deficiencies

-Plant nutrients enter through the roots as ions.
-Ions are atoms or molecules with a net electric charge due to the loss or gain of one or more electrons.
+Plant nutrients enter through the roots as ions, which are atoms or molecules with a net electric charge due to the loss or gain of one or more electrons.
 These varying positive and negative charges create a giant electrical battle that is constantly being fought within the root zone and in your plant.
 In short, these ionic charges and other factors influence the mobility of each nutrient once inside the plant.

-- Mobile Nutrients – Nitrogen, phosphorus, potassium, magnesium, chlorine, nickel, and molybdenum
+- Mobile Nutrients: Nitrogen, phosphorus, potassium, magnesium, chlorine, nickel, and molybdenum

-- Immobile Nutrients – Calcium, sulfur, boron, copper, iron, manganese, and zinc
+- Immobile Nutrients: Calcium, sulfur, boron, copper, iron, manganese, and zinc

 When there is a short supply of mobile nutrients the plant directs them to areas of new growth, so signs of deficiency show up in older parts of the plant.
 If there is a lack of immobile nutrients, deficiency symptoms tend to show up in new areas of growth.
 For example, nitrogen is relatively mobile throughout the plant whereas calcium is notoriously immobile.
 So nitrogen deficiencies tend to show up in older, lower leaves while calcium deficiencies tend to show up in new growth areas towards the top of the plant or growth tips.

-If you suspect your plant may have a nutrient deficiency issue, it is important to always check your pH first as most nutrient problems typically stem from an improper pH level.
-The pH of a solution tells you the concentration of hydrogen ions (H+) and is a measure of how acidic or alkaline that solution is.
+If you suspect your plant may have a nutrient deficiency issue, it is important to always check your pH first, as most nutrient problems typically stem from an improper pH level.
+The pH of a solution tells you the concentration of hydrogen ions (H+) and is a measure of how acidic or alkaline the solution is.
 It ranges from 1-14 with 1 being very acidic, 7 being neutral, and 14 being highly alkaline, or basic.

 Levels of pH play a pivotal role in determining which nutrients will be available for the plant to uptake.
-Think of the pH as the gatekeeper of the roots that allows certain nutrients to enter and keeps others out depending on the pH of the solution.
+Think of the pH as the gatekeeper of the roots that allows certain nutrients to enter and keeps others out, depending on the pH of the solution.
 If the pH is too high or too low, certain ions will be “locked out” from entering the root system and deficiencies will begin to show.
 Cannabis prefers a slightly acidic environment and its recommended parameters are: